job

 ——You f____ b____.

 He stormed out without a jacket but in compensation he sported a head like a giant tomato.
 I decided to make myself scarce — He would have sensed that this was my idea and would have made me suffer.
-(He once made me clean the boiler house at St. Oswald’s, the janitorial version of being sent to the gulags, after I’d put up posters of him dressed as a clown collecting for red nose day labeled: Mad Cow Disease — shock new findings.
+(He once made me clean the boiler house at St. Oswald’s, the janitorial version of being sent to the gulags, after I’d put up posters all over the school of him dressed as a clown collecting for red nose day labeled — Mad Cow Disease — shock new findings.

 ——Tell him I’ve been sent to North Merchy.
 I said over my shoulder as I headed for the pub.